Writing test examples

 it('should deploy', async () => {

-// the check is done inside beforeEach
+// The check is done inside beforeEach

 // blockchain and fireworks are ready to use